nanzt/RTSEvo/README.md

 #### `RTS areal demand forecasting.py`

-Implements Holt's linear trend method for forecasting total RTS area.
+A utility script to forecast the total area of new RTS growth needed for the simulation based on Holt's linear trend method.

 **Features:**

--   Trains on 2017-2020 data
+-   Trains on historical data
--   Validates on 2021-2022 data
+-   Validates on independent historical data
 -   Provides model evaluation metrics (MAPE, R²)

 **Usage:**